onsi/ginkgo/docs/MIGRATING_TO_V2.md

 `-notify` instructed Ginkgo to emit desktop notifications on linux and MacOS.
 This feature was rarely used and has been removed.

 ### Removed: `-noisyPendings` and `-noisySkippings`
-Both these flags tweaked the reporter's behavior for pending and skipped tests.
-A similar, and more intuitive, outcome is possible using `--succinct` and `-v`.
+Both these flags tweaked the reporter's behavior for pending and skipped tests but never worked quite right.
+Now the user can specify between four verbosity levels.  `--succinct`, no verbosity setting, `-v`, and `-vv`.
+Specifically, when run with `-vv`  skipped tests will emit their titles and code locations - otherwise skipped tests are silent.

 ### Changed: `-slowSpecThreshold`
 `-slowSpecThreshold` is now `-slow-spec-threshold` and takes a `time.Duration` (e.g. `5s` or `3m`) instead of a `float64` number of seconds.